Changes to the department over 2019–20

 The Social Policy group works to provide better social outcomes for all Victorians by supporting the government to achieve its strategic objectives related to Aboriginal affairs, education, justice, family violence, health and human services, and community security and emergency management.
 Within Social Policy, a team leads the government’s preparation for treaty and negotiation of its framework in partnership with the First Peoples’ Assembly of Victoria.
 Aboriginal Victoria also forms part of Social Policy, playing a central role in advancing the Aboriginal self-determination agenda and protecting cultural heritage.

 DPC’s senior executives

 Chris Eccles AO was appointed Secretary of DPC in December 2014.
-As Secretary, Chris leads the department and the VPS in advising the Premier and the Government of Victoria.
+As Secretary, Chris led the department and the Victorian public service in advising the Premier and the Government of Victoria.

 From 2011 to 2014, Chris was the Director-General of the New South Wales Department of Premier and Cabinet and from 2009 to 2011 he was Chief Executive of the South Australian Department of the Premier and Cabinet.

 In 2017 Chris was made an Officer of the Order of Australia ‘for distinguished service to public administration, to innovative policy development and sound governance, and to the delivery of reform in the areas of training, education and disability’.